 Dental porcelains and ceramics are superior to metals with respect to corrosion, galvanism, and biocompatibility.
 Emergence profiles are less likely to be over-contoured, as is often the result with metal-ceramic restorations in an effort to mask metal sub-structure.

 This patient had considered porcelain veneers for a long time.
-He had received many consultations with different dentists, until he decided to ask Dr. Rabanus to design his new smile.
+He had received numerous consultations with cosmetic dentists prior to his meeting with Dr. Peter Rabanus.
 He didn't like the spaces, his small teeth, the shade, and the irregular gumline and tooth size.
-The new porcelain veneers addressed all his concerns.
+He decided to obtain a smile design with selective gum lifts and dental laminates.

 Even more veneers, and info about lumineers.